 - Stand up meetings - Every day your team needs to get together and have a very brief check in.
 These should be 15 minutes at the most.
 Each team member goes over what they did the day before, what they're planning to do today, and any blocks they've encountered.
 Blocks should be addressed right away.

-- Board to track project progress - Whether it's the good ole' whiteboard with sticky notes, a nice and simple Trello board, or a big fancy specialized software, you need a centralized way to track your sprint that everyone has access to.
+- Board to track project progress - Whether it's the good ole' whiteboard with sticky notes, a nice and simple Kanban board, or a big fancy specialized software, you need a centralized way to track your sprint that everyone has access to.

 - Teamwork - While an individual may "own" a project, the success or failure of the sprint rests on all the team members.
 Everybody has to be prepared to collaborate and assist in the Agile framework.

 By following the methods established by developers (with our own twists, of course), marketers can open up entirely new ways to reach our audience and our goals.

 - Respond quickly to changes in the market.